Tomires/thesis/analysis.md

 #### Learning elements

 Unlike the rest of the games mentioned, the player is taught hiragana instead of kanji.
 Players are taught new syllables in sets of five during dialogues with NPCs.
 They are also shown the pronunciation, draw order, albeit in a non-interactive fashion.
 Immediately afterwards, they are tested on the newly gained knowledge via a series of queries.
 Hiragana characters appear in battles as enemies.
-The player is required to enter correct transcription in latin script for each character in order to have a chance at damaging it using weapons or spells.
+The player is required to enter correct transcription in latin script for each character to have a chance at inflicting damage using weapons or spells.
 The game also includes a quest system, which teaches the player a small amount of vocabulary and factual information about Japan.

 ![Learn Japanese To Survive!
 Hiragana Battle](images/hirbattle.png)